getstackhead/sample-project-php/README.md

 In order to try out this sample project, you'll need the following:

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* a web server with root SSH access (we recommend renting a [pay-per-use VPS at Hetzner](https://www.hetzner.com/cloud))
+* a web server with root SSH access (we recommend renting a [pay-per-use VPS at Hetzner.
+Get 20€ cloud balance for free](https://hetzner.cloud/?ref=n7H3qhWcZ2QS))
 * a top level (sub) domain with A record pointing to your server IP
 * [Composer](https://getcomposer.org) as this project requires StackHead deployment files that way